You created your blog to get an additional income stream.

 However. you can’t start earning immediately you create a website.
 Some elements must come first.

-It’s clear if you want any cash from that blog, you need traffic!
+It’s clear if you want any cash from that blog, you need some cool traffic!

 The surest way to get traffic is through SEO.

 Here, the argument is all about; “what is the most important SEO technique?
 Content vs backlinks?”